sallieeky/pkt-starter-kit/GUIDE.md

 This helper is to encrypt and decrypt data.
 By default, the encrypting method using `AES-256-CBC` algorithm and it's associated with `APP_KEY`, so it's **IMPORTANT** to keep your `APP_KEY` **secure**.
 Or if you have encrypted data with different key, you can replace the key from params.

+You also can configure your own crypt method, key, option, and iv from `config/crypt.php` .

 ```php
 use Pkt\StarterKit\Helpers\Crypt;